-Enter information in the following order: city, province or state, and the name of the country.
+For foreign addresses, enter information in the following order: City, province or state, and the name of the country.
 Follow the foreign country's practice in placing the postal code in the address.
 Please do not abbreviate the country name.